 Those who wish to take up the Rule of Awen and follow the path of the Hermitage of the Heart must fulfill certain requirements.
-Reception, ordination, and consecration in the GCC is limited to members of AODA, and depends in part on the fulfillment of the requirements of the AODA study program.
+Acceptance, reception, ordination, and consecration in the GCC is limited to members of AODA, and depends in part on the fulfillment of the requirements of the AODA study program.
 It is not a replacement for AODA’s system of Druid training, but a supplement and an intensification of that training.

 There is no requirement for members of the GCC to pass through all three of the holy orders.
 A member of AODA who wishes to pursue a way of nature spirituality in the deeper and more personal form offered by the GCC may choose to be received as a deacon but proceed no further, or may choose to do the necessary work and be ordained as a priest or priestess and proceed no further, or may in due time be consecrated as a bishop.
 The requirements for each of these stages are listed below.